MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/capabilities-of-mobile-device-management.md

 \*\* Requires the device to be joined to Azure Active Directory and be enrolled in the mobile device management service of your organization.

-If people in your organization use mobile devices that aren't supported by Mobile Device Management for Office 365 , you might want to block Exchange ActiveSync app access to Office 365 email for those devices, to help make your organization's data more secure.
+If people in your organization use mobile devices that aren't supported by Mobile Device Management for Office 365, you might want to block Exchange ActiveSync app access to Office 365 email for those devices, to help make your organization's data more secure.
 Steps for blocking Exchange ActiveSync: See [Manage device access settings](manage-device-access-settings.md).

 ## Access control for Office 365 email and documents
-<a name="BKMK_AccessControl"> </a>

 The supported apps for the different types of mobile devices in the following table will prompt users to enroll in MDM for Office 365 where there is a new mobile device management policy that applies to a user's device and the user hasn't previously enrolled the device.
 If a user's device doesn't comply with a policy, depending on how you set the policy up, a user might be blocked from accessing Office 365 resources in these apps, or they might have access but Office 365 will report a policy violation.